-RELAXED AND PARTICIPATORY APPRAISAL NOTES ON PRACTICAL APPROACHES AND METHODS
+[RELAXED AND PARTICIPATORY APPRAISAL NOTES ON PRACTICAL APPROACHES AND METHODS

-Notes for participants in PRA familiarisation workshops in the first half of 1997
+Notes for participants in PRA familiarisation workshops in the first half of 1998

 These notes are an updated foundation.
 Most of the stuff on the wall charts is additional to (and may be more useful than) what is in these notes.
-The later headings indicate some of the range of the subject, and especially some of the many methods now known.
-They are bits of a menu, not a syllabus!
-I hope they are of some use, if only for occasional reference.
-You won't want to read all this.
+Headings later in this note indicate some of the range of the subject, including some of the many methods now known.
+These are a menu, not a syllabus!
+I hope these notes are of some use, if only for occasional reference.
+You won't want to read all of this.
+Some of the more important points are repeated.